MahmudolHasan/ultimateQA-Test_Automation/README.md

 1. `allure serve`.
 This creates the same report Allure generates but puts it into a temporary directory and starts a local web server configured to show this directory's contents.
 2. `allure generate.` This command processes the test results and saves an HTML report into the allure-report directory.
 To view the report, use the allure open command.
 ### The report of this project can be found under `src/allure-report/index.html`.
-Some pictures of allure results of this project:
+Some pictures of the allure results of this project:
-![Total Case
 ## License
 This project is licensed under the MIT License.
 ![Reults](images/pic1.png)<br>